 Due to the fall and winter rains we are seeing an explosion of moss growth once again.
-Moss can be a great addition to areas that are designed to have a natural look to them but can be a headache otherwise.
+Moss can be a headache in areas it is unwanted.
 Moss grows in many different environments if the conditions are right.
 In most situations moss is simply growing where turf is weak or where turf doesn't grow at all.
 This usually means areas that are too wet and/or too shady for turf to grow.
 In these areas, it is best to try something other than growing turf.

 For mossy areas that abut bed lines, recutting these bedlines to include the moss can be a quick and easy way to solve the issue.
-Larger areas can be turned into areas of dwarf mondo or other ground covers.
 In turf areas that you wish to reclaim from the moss, it can be very hard to get rid of the moss permanently.
 It has been long thought that because moss prefers a lower soil pH that over applying lime can reduce moss by driving up the soil pH.
-This approach can be dangerous.
-Your turf grows best in a soil pH between 5.5-6.5 and soil pHs that are too high or basic can be toxic by making essential nutrients overly available while making others not available at all causing a decline in turf vigor and health.
 Simply applying more lime to reduce moss can be detrimental to your turf and be counter productive.
-There are many products on the market that claim to help rid your turf of its moss.
-Using these products may be able to reduce the moss and can be a good option, though long term results should not be expected.
+There are many products on the market that claim to help rid your turf of its moss though physical removal will provide a longer term solution.